Skip to content

 transform_line_word_char_counts

-T: Create a simple summary: line count, word count, character count.
+T: Summarize a list of lines: line count, word count, character count.

 Parameters: